Illinois Solar Incentive

 Year Contract

 15-year production contract.
-REC price locked in — paid as lump sum, not over time.
+REC price locked in — 50% paid year 1, then quarterly for 6 years.

 Total REC Value (7.5 kW)